-(Hebrews 7:1) For this Melchizedek, king of Salem, priest of the Most High God, met Abraham returning from the slaughter of the kings and blessed him,
+(Hebrews 7:1) This Melchizedek was king of Salem and priest of God Most High.
+He met Abraham returning from the defeat of the kings and blessed him,

 What we know about Melchizedek from the Old Testament can be found only in Genesis 14:18-20 and Psalms 110:4.
 The writer of the Book of Hebrews used Melchizedek to show that Jesus, as our Great High Priest, is superior to the Levitical priests (and, of course, superior to the priests of any other religion or sacrificial system).
 Jesus is King and Priest, as was Melchizedek.
 According to the law of Moses, only Levites could be priests and only those of the tribe of Judah could be kings.
 Therefore, legally, Jesus the Messiah had to be a descendant of a different priestly order.
 Jesus was of the Order of Melchizedek, which lawfully permitted someone to be both a king and a priest of the true God.
 Jesus was of the tribe of Judah and the line of King David; therefore, Jesus legally qualified to be king over Israel (including Judah).